MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/index.rst

     It should be noted that these labs are designed to run fast enough for the exercise sessions, and that the resolution may be too poor for scientific purposes!

-.. admonition:: Solutions

-    The solutions to the labs can be found here.

 Lecturer: Joey Mombarg